Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/07-LAB_SC_100_Lab3_Ex2_Data classification framework.md

-# Excercise-2: Data classification framework
+# Excercise 2: Data classification framework
+## Exercise Overview
 You have been assigned the task of structuring data classification for Contoso Ltd. in preparation for an ISO-27001:2022 audit.
 The goal is to establish a robust framework that is crucial for ensuring effective data protection against leakage, deletion, and loss.
 Your role involves integrating a new project ID system for construction projects within the company.
 To comply with government regulations, all documents that contain a certain project-ID must be kept for 5 years.

 You were given following examples to classify Project IDs: